um-grex/grex-docs/content/english/software/using-modules.md

 ]])
 {{< /highlight >}}

-From the above example, the variables _BOOST_ROOT_ and _MODULE_BOOST_PREFIX_ points to the installation directory.
+From the above example, the variables _BOOST_ROOT_ and _MODULE_BOOST_PREFIX_ point to the installation directory.
 If needed to add the path to your Makefile (for example when compiling another program), this variable can be used.
 The variables could be used to add the location to the libraries, _$MODULE_BOOST_PREFIX/lib_, or headers, _$MODULE_BOOST_PREFIX/include_, ... etc. Note that the names of the variables may change from one cluster to another depending on the package manaer used to build the modules.
 Under the default standard environment on Grex, _SBEnv_, the name of the variable for each program is in the form, _MODULE_NAMEOFTHEPROGRAM_PREFIX_ while it is in the form of _EBROOT_ followed by _NAMEOFTHEPROGRAM_ when using __CCEnv__.
 It is recommended to use _module show_ to figure out what variables are used when using a given software stack on any cluster.

 __As a summary, here are the most used commands when using modules:__

 * __module list__: to list the modules that are loaded.
 * __module avail__: to list the modules that currently available to load.
 * __module spider <name of the program>__: to see how to load a given module.
-* __module load <module names/versions ...>__: to load a given set of modules ....
+* __module load <module names/version ...>__: to load a given set of modules ....
 * __module show <name of the program>__: to print more information about the module.
 * __module purge__: to purge or unload all the modules loaded previously.